 Why do we recommend water-based floor finishes?

-There are basically two types of polyurethane available; oil-based (solvent-borne) and water-based urethane (water-borne).
+Choosing a floor finish to coat a wood floor?
+There are basically two types of polyurethanes available; oil-based (solvent-borne) and water-based urethane (water-borne).
 Oil based products were originally the standard in the industry until the development of water-based floor finishes.
-Evolving over the past few decades with the demand for a safer, more eco-friendly product, water-based finishes are now the first choice for wood floor refinishing contractors in Nanaimo, BC.
+Evolving over the past few decades with the demand for a safer, more eco-friendly product.
+Water-based finishes are now the first choice for wood floor refinishing contractors in Nanaimo, BC.
 Here are some of the advantages of water-based polyurethane.

 Eco-Friendly, Healthier & Safer

 A more natural alternative is to use water-based floor finishes.
-These products are far safer for the health of home owner’s, tenants and the contractors who apply them.
-These days, in Nanaimo at least, oil-based polyurethane is not even an option due to the exposure of tenants to strong fumes.
-Oil-based polyurethane’s are also very flammable whereas the water-based is not, making it safer as well as healthier.
+These products are far safer for the health of home owners, tenants and the contractors who apply them.
+These days on Vancouver Island, oil-based polyurethanes are not recommended due to the exposure to strong fumes and VOC’s.
+Oil-based polyurethanes are also very flammable whereas the water-based is not, making it safer as well as healthier.

 Water-based floor finishes have evolved as manufacturers develop better chemistry delivering greater resistance to abrasion.
-Improved binders and additives have now made water-based floor finishes the most durable.
-Top shelf products like Bona Traffic HD have been tested to be up to 5x as durable as oil floor finishes.
-Island Floor Finishing recommends the best quality products for long-lasting endurance.
-We still always recommend protecting your floor by frequent cleaning of dirt and grit and placing throw rugs on high traffic areas.
+Improved binders and additives have now made water-based floor finishes the most durable coating systems for wood flooring.
+Top shelf products like Loba and Bona have been tested to be up to 5x as durable as oil floor finishes.
+Vancouver Island Floor Finishing recommends the best quality products for long-lasting endurance.
+We recommend protecting your floor by frequent cleaning dirt and grit, placing throw rugs on high traffic areas, and feet protectors on furniture.

 Faster Dry Time

-A few coats can be applied and dried all within several hours.
-The room can be occupied the next day, with no residual odor.
-An oil based coat could take at least 24 hours to dry and a few days for fumes to subside.
-Slower drying may be an advantage for the do it yourself because it gives time to correct mistakes.
-For this reason, water-based finish requires a higher level of skill to apply.
-I’ve been using water-based polyurethane for many years and find that water-based floor finishes look and perform extremely well in all situations.
+Water based finishes are known for their fast dry times so 2 coats of finish can be applied in one day.
+In ideal situations, homes can be occupied in as little as 4 hours.
+A 3 coat oil based coating system can take several days to dry and a few days for fumes to evacuate the home.
+Slower drying times may be an advantage for do it yourself and inexperienced tradespeople as they are more forgiving and allow time to correct mistakes when coating.
+For this reason, water-based finishes requires a higher level of skill to apply.
+I’ve been using water-based polyurethane for many years and find that these finishes look and perform extremely well in all situations.

 Clear Finish Maintains Original Color

-Water-based floor finishes are clear coats that maintains the natural color of the wood and highlights the grain more.
-Oil-based finish immediately changes the color of the wood to a darker tone.
-Over time and with UV exposure the oil finish changes color to a yellowish amber tone.
+Water-based floor finishes are clear coats that maintain the natural color of the wood and highlight the grain.
+Oil-based finishes are known to darken the colour of many wood floor species.
+Over time, and with UV exposure, the oil finish changes colour to a yellowish amber tone.
 It is a matter of preference whether this is desirable or not.
-With the water base finish, however, you will know from the beginning what color the floor will always be, as the finish will change color only slightly.
-This is especially necessary for keeping a natural look on wood like maple, or on whitewashed or gray stained floors.
-Also, if you are applying a stain before finishing you will maintain the color of the stain without making it darker.
+With a water based finish, however, you will know from the beginning what colour the floor will be, as water based finishes discolour only slightly.
+This is especially necessary for keeping a natural look on wood like maple, whitewashed, and lightly stained floors.
+Also, if you are applying a stain before finishing, the colour will be maintained without arborizing over time, which is common with oil and solvent based finishes.